tbladh/ElaraAi/ErnestAi.Sandbox.Chunking/README.md

 - Drive a conversation state machine based on wake word and silence windows
 - Aggregate a session transcript when the conversation ends

-This project is the embryo for a modular, queue-driven architecture that will later feed downstream components (prompt building, LLMs, TTS responses).
+This project is the embryo for a modular, queue-driven architecture and the place where we will now wire the full local assistant loop: STT → LLM → TTS.
+The immediate goal is to keep everything runnable inside this sandbox and then consolidate the repository around it.

 ## Pipeline overview

 - Streamer reads microphone input, segments with simple VAD, and emits `AudioChunk` items.
 - Transcriber consumes `AudioChunk`, performs STT, and emits `TranscriptionItem` items.
 - ConversationStateMachine (CSM) consumes `TranscriptionItem` items, manages session state (quiescent/listening/processing), and prints the aggregated session prompt on end-of-session.

 ### Mermaid diagram (as implemented in code)

 ```mermaid